 Why Backer Communication is Important

 Backers are your first, most loyal customers.
-But just like any customer, backers have expectations.
-When those expectations are not met, backers can lose faith in the project.
-Frequent and clear communication is the best way to ensure your Kickstarter comments stay positive, reduce the number of backers writing in support tickets, and reduce the frequency of chargebacks and refund requests.
+With any customer, backers have expectations.
+When those expectations are not met, backers can lose faith in you and your project.
+Frequent and clear communication is the best way to ensure your Crowdfunding comments stay positive, reduce the number of backers writing in support tickets, and reduce the frequency of chargebacks and refund requests.
 Here we will lay out some strategies for effectively communicating with your backers.

 - Smoke Test / Send Surveys - Be Available for backer questions!